SCTE: An open-source Perl framework for testing equipment control and data acquisition: Run test description

+When the specified number of repeated readings was reached, the {\tt AnalyseReadings()} sub-routing was called, and average values, standard deviations, and standard errors were calculated and graphically presented to the user.
+After the evaluation of the results by the end-user, a new amplitude of the input signal was set, and SCTE was instructed to continue.
+With the acceptance of the previous acquired data, SCTE executed the {\tt WriteData()} function in order to store the recently acquired data, and then executed the {\tt RunExperiment()} again, initiating a new cycle of readings.

+Additionally to experiments 1 and 2, which perform the same task but using one and two instruments respectively, experiments 3 and 4 present different applications of SCTE.
+Experiment 3 ({\tt experiment\_3}), presents a simple application to acquire the wave form data points of the signal displayed in the oscilloscope screen (Figures~\ref{fig:archives_figs_two_signal} a and b), while experiment 4 ({\tt experiment\_4}) implements the snapshot functionality that captures an image of the oscilloscope screen (Figure~\ref{fig:archives_figs_two_signal}c).

+Two wave forms originated from one TCABR test shot are shown in Figures~\ref{fig:archives_figs_two_signal}a and b.
+The first acquired from a Rogowski coil (B02) and used as input to the multiplier system, and second, the resulting multiplication.
+Using the sensitivity factor of the Rogoswki coil B02, which is 18.61(16)$\times 10^{-3} \frac{V}{A}$, we conclude that the measured current was approximately 20 A during the pulse.
+Using the proportionality constant for the multiplier U2, which is approximately 121 $\frac{W}{mV}$, we conclude that the power was kept at approximately 4.1 kW during the pulse.

-In order to simulate the \RF{} current and voltage signals, two amplitude modulated signals, with carrier frequency of approximately $5.0MHz$ and duration of approximately $10ms$, were supplied as input to the multiplier circuit and to the oscilloscope as reference signal.
-The measurement of the reference and output signals was performed by \sigla{SCTE} using the oscilloscope.
+In order to keep a reference of the operation behaviour of one the multipliers, a screenshot was acquired during its calibration process, which is presented in Figure~\ref{fig:archives_figs_two_signal}c.
+In order to simulate the RF current and voltage signals, two amplitude modulated signals, with carrier frequency of approximately 5 MHz and duration of 10 ms were supplied as input to the multiplier circuit and to the oscilloscope as reference signal.
+The reference signal was measured in channel 2, and the output of the multiplier was captured in channel 1.
+This screenshot can be used as a reference of the operation behaviour of the referred equipment for future consultation.
+These four examples cover the basic usage of the SCTE framework, and provide examples on how to use it while employing general concepts of the development of data acquisition systems.

-With an adaptation of the \sigla{SCTE} script called \path{ScreenCapture}\footnote{this script can be found in the \path{extras} directory inside the \sigla{SCTE} main directory.}, a screen shot of the oscilloscope's screen was taken producing the image shown in Figure~\ref{fig:screenshot}.
-The signal in channel 1 is the output signal produced by the multiplier when the signal in channel 2 is applied to both circuit inputs.
-This image can be used as reference of the operation behaviour of this equipment for future consultation.

-By running the supplied \path{scte} script, the calibration process commences by sending the calibration parameters to the oscilloscope.
-After setting up each parameter, the script reads these parameters in order to verify whether the oscilloscope is set up as desired.
-A screen shot of the output produced by \path{scte} is shown in Figure~\ref{fig:tela1}.

-In Figure~\ref{fig:tela1}, the left column shows the \sigla{SCPI} command sent to the oscilloscope, whose the value is shown in the right column, and then sent again as an enquiry, resulting in the response shown in the right column enclosed in parentheses.
-Since the returned values matched the sent ones, it was possible to proceed to the next step.

-It is worth to highlight that sometimes the oscilloscope may not respond to some of the \sigla{SCPI} commands, indicating different oscilloscope firmware version.
-Information about firmware versions and their differences can be found in the oscilloscope's programming manual\cite{programmerMan}.